nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 -----------------------------------------------------------------------------------------------------
 </pre>
 <br>
-Simply type in the command <code>total_in</code>, it the program will display the total income entries you have made:
+Simply type in the command <code>total_in</code>, and the program will display the total income entries you have made:
 <pre>
 -----------------------------------------------------------------------------------------------------
 Your total income is: $6000.00